 No, not in like a horror genre way.
 But get some extra eyes on your query, first page, and synopsis.

 I can hear some of you now, “I’ve read it literally fifty billion times myself, it’s fine, it’s grammatically correct and polished and makes perfect sense.”

 Guys, I’m a query QUEEN.
 I can whip any query into shape in like thirty minutes or less.
 I just get queries.
 But I’ll openly admit my own query was always weaker than anyone else’s I worked on (and I’ve worked on a LOT).

 Because it’s SO easy for your mind to just fill in the blanks when it knows your MS inside and out.
 You need someone who has not read your MS to look at your materials from the outside.
 They’ll see the holes right away, they’ll raise questions, they’ll point out things that confused them.

 And then you can fix it.

 Another super easy way to hurt your odds is failure to follow instructions.
 Here are ALL THE DETAILS you need to know to sub to Pitch Wars.
 Read them.
 Bookmark them for later.
 Double check that you understand the length the sub window will be open and all of the submission guidelines.
 Have everything you need for the sub packet (query + first chapter) formatted properly per the guidelines and ready to go.

 Alright, so I wanted a Mindy Kaling gif of her saying “Why Not Me?” (the title of her latest book), but I couldn’t find one (and I searched for…way too long), so instead you get this one.
 ANYWAY!

 There’s a difference between being realistic and being negative.
-Last year, this contest received nearly 1,600 entries for 125 spots.
+In 2015, this contest received nearly 1,600 entries for 125 spots.
+Last year, I think it was closer to 1,900 for about the same number of places.
 The odds of not getting in are much higher than the odds of getting in.

 TIP #7: DONATE FOR EXTRA ENTRIES